Fastweb, Scholarships.com, Super College: Scholarship Tips From Pros in the Know

 Not every scholarship requires an essay.
 So even if writing isn’t your forte, you should still look for scholarships.
 Awards may be based on a speech given, artwork, a musical performance, a science project, and more.

 What’s the best piece of advice you can give a student regarding the scholarship hunt?

-Students should apply to as many scholarships as possible, but only for scholarships for which they are eligible.
-Winning a scholarship is a bit of a numbers game, since there are many qualified students competing for the same scholarships.
+Scholarship tip #1 – Students should apply for all scholarships for which they are eligible.
+Winning a scholarship is a bit of a numbers game since there are many qualified students competing for the same scholarships.
 Your odds of winning a scholarship increases as you apply to more scholarships.
 You may not win the first scholarship you apply for, but if you persevere, you might win the sixth or the tenth.
 Most students who win a gazillion dollars in scholarships get rejected by more scholarships than they win.